MateoNitro550/xxxwindowPolybarModule/README.md

 ## Introduction

-xxxwindow allows customizing the name of the applications shown in the Polybar, it's a custom module, very similar to the internal _xwindow_ module.
+xxxwindow allows customizing the name of the applications shown in the _Polybar_, it's a custom module, very similar to the internal _xwindow_ module.

 Instead of getting: